 FDA Review: The study sponsor or investigator-sponsor will need to submit an Investigational New Drug (IND) application to the FDA (see UCSF guidance on Investigational New Drugs and Biologics).
 The IND number will be required for final IRB approval.

-RAC Review: The NIH Guidelines, Appendix M, outlines the scope of acceptable gene transfer proposals, as well as specific review requirements and procedures of the Recombinant DNA Advisory Committee (RAC) within the NIH Office of Biotechnology Activities (OBA).
+RAC Review: The NIH Guidelines, Appendix M, The Recombinant DNA Advisory Committee (RAC) within the NIH Office of Biotechnology Activities (OBA) has amended its reporting and review requirements and no longer requires RAC approval.
 RAC is a federal advisory committee that provides recommendations to the NIH Director related to basic and clinical research involving recombinant or synthetic nucleic acid molecules.

-RAC review must precede local/institutional review.
-Any recommendations resulting from the RAC review must be included in the applications to the UCSF IBC and IRB.
+RAC is not required.
+Any recommendations resulting from the RAC review do not need to be included in the application to the UCSF IBC and IRB.

 Prepare protocols and consent forms in accord with NIH Guidelines, Appendix M, sections II-V. See the NIH Guidance on Informed Consent for Gene Transfer Research and RAC Frequently Asked Questions for more information.

-After the study sponsor or investigator-sponsor has sought initial RAC review and IND approval from the FDA, the UCSF PI must apply for institutional review of the gene transfer research.
+After the study sponsor or investigator-sponsor has sought initial IND approval from the FDA, the UCSF PI must apply for institutional review of the gene transfer research.

 IRB Review: The PI must also obtain approval from the IRB.
 In the "Other Approvals and Registrations" section of the IRB Application, indicate that the study involves human gene transfer.
 Attach the following as Other Study Documents: